renatalantos/Quizzler-Javascript/README.md

 5. "Highscore" window with text.
 This enables users to keep track of their highscore.
 This is 0 by default, increments if achieved score is bigger than the highscore or sets the first score as highscore.
 This is 0 by default.

-5. The second horizontal rule separates the above functional elements from the GitHub icon, which is a shortcut link to the web developer's current posrtfolio and the copyright statement unserneath.
+5. The second horizontal rule separates the above functional elements from the GitHub icon, which is a shortcut link to the web developer's current portfolio and the copyright statement unserneath.

 ### The game area

 The game area layout will basically stay the same throughout the game.
 I manipulate it by adding and hiding elements, depending on what page the user is.
 There are three basic pages.
+They all include the "Your information section", so I'm not going to explicitely mention it again.
 1. Start page
 2. Game page
 3. End page
+4. Restart page

+ ## The Start Page consist of the following elements:
+ * Title area with question "Do you know your art?" and 2 Font Awesome icons for a palette and a brush - this will be hidden after "Start" button is pressed.
+ * Photo area with the main image "colourful paints" - this will be hidden after "Start" button is pressed.
+ * Message to user "Play my awesome 15 question quiz game" - this will be hidden after "Start" button is pressed.
+ * Button area with the "Start" button only - the "Start" button will be hidden after "Start" button is pressed.

-1. The start page
+ ## The Game page consist of the following elements:

+ * Image relating to question - this will be hidden when the game ends.
+ * Actual question - this will be hidden when the game ends.
+ * Possible answers displayed on answer buttons in a 2 x 2 layout (in desktop view).
+The answer selected answer button turns green/red depending on correct/incorrect answer, and they will be disabled and faded out then to signal it to the the user, that they are not allowed to press the buttons again.
+They will stay like this until the "Next" button is pressed.
+The answer buttons could not be pressed again by default anyway, this feature just enhances that. - these will be hidden when the game ends - these will be hidden when the game ends.
+*  Next button.
+The next buttons removes the disabled state from the answer buttons and takes the user to the next page - this will be hidden when the game ends.
+*  Result message.
+This message appears above the answer buttons simultaneously with the answer buttons' reacting saying "Correct! +100 points" if answer is correct and "Incorrect!
+0 points" if answer is incorrect.
+They will disappear as soon as the answer buttons are disabled.

+## The End Game Page consist of the following elements:

+* Message to the user "Play again" - this will be hidden when the game restarts.
+* "Restart" button - this will be hidden when the game restarts.
+The "Restart" button takes the user to the Game page (skipping the static Start page).
+* Message to the user depending on the score, displaying te number of correctly answered questions - this will be hidden when the game restarts.